Hisashi Mizutori

-Hisashi Mizutori (水鳥 寿思), (born 22 July 1980 in Shizuoka, Shizuoka, Japan) is a Japanese gymnast.
+Hisashi Mizutori (水鳥 寿思) (born 22 July 1980 in Shizuoka, Shizuoka, Japan) is a Japanese gymnast.
 He was part of the Japanese team that won the gold medal in the team competition at the 2004 Summer Olympics.
-He was also part of the team to win the silver medal in the team event at the 2007 World Artistic Gymnastics Championships.
-At that competition, he also won three individual bronze medals, winning them in the all-around, the floor exercise, and the horizontal bar.
+He was also part of the team which won the silver medal in the team event at the 2007 World Artistic Gymnastics Championships.
+At that competition, he also won three individual bronze medals, in the all-around, floor exercise, and horizontal bar.

 He is currently a professor at Keio University, Shonan Fujisawa Campus.